AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Discussion

 \section{Discussion}

 \textbf{Effectiveness in Full-Parameter Fine-Tuning.} The efficacy of AsFT is fundamentally rooted in the ``narrow safety basin'' phenomenon, an observed characteristic of the model's complete parameter landscape.
 This makes our method effective for both LoRA-based and full-parameter fine-tuning.
-As demonstrated in \autoref{dis-table: harmful proportion} and \autoref{dis-table: sample size}, when all methods were extended to full-parameter fine-tuning, AsFT consistently achieved superior results by reducing harmful scores while maintaining high fine-tuning accuracy.
-Details regarding computational overhead are provided in \autoref{tab:gpu_comparison}.
+When extended to full-parameter fine-tuning, AsFT consistently achieved superior results by reducing harmful scores while maintaining high fine-tuning accuracy.

 \textbf{Method Adaptability.} Many mainstream open-source models, such as Qwen and Llama, typically provide both their aligned and base model weights.
 This common practice ensures that our method, which assumes their availability, is broadly applicable.
 Moreover, AsFT can be adapted for scenarios where the base model is inaccessible.
 Specifically, harmful data can be used to identify harmful directions, and the fine-tuning process can then be guided by the orthogonal complement to these directions.
-As demonstrated in \autoref{Alt-table: diff sample compare} and \autoref{Alt-table: diff prop compare}, compared to SFT, AsFT$_\text{Alt}$ also significantly reduces harmful outputs while maintaining competitive task performance.
+As shown in Tab.~\ref{Alt-table: diff sample compare}, AsFT$_\text{Alt}$ significantly reduces harmful outputs while maintaining competitive task performance.

 \textbf{Further Evaluation in Challenging Scenarios.} We further evaluated the robustness and reliability of AsFT in more challenging and diverse scenarios.
-Specifically, we tested AsFT against two representative \textbf{jailbreak techniques}, LLM-DRA~\cite{liu2024making} and ArtPrompt~\cite{jiang2024artprompt}, and found that it maintained robust performance under adversarial conditions (\autoref{table: llm-dra-proportion}, \autoref{table: llm-dra-size}, \autoref{table: artprompt_proportion} and \autoref{table: artprompt_size}).
-Additionally, we increased the proportion of harmful data up to 60$\%$, with results showing that AsFT remained both safe and effective even in these \textbf{more difficult settings} (\autoref{table: high harmful proportion}).
-To further enhance the reliability of our harmfulness assessment, we incorporated Llama-Guard-3-8B~\cite{dubey2024llama3herdmodels} as an \textbf{additional safety evaluator}, with results from both evaluators closely aligned (\autoref{llama-table: compare proportion} and \autoref{llama-table: compare size}).
+Specifically, we tested AsFT against two representative \textbf{jailbreak techniques}, LLM-DRA~\cite{liu2024making} and ArtPrompt~\cite{jiang2024artprompt}, and found that it maintained robust performance under adversarial conditions.
+Additionally, we increased the proportion of harmful data up to 60$\%$, showing that AsFT remained both safe and effective even in these \textbf{more difficult settings}.
+To further enhance the reliability of our harmfulness assessment, we incorporated Llama-Guard-3-8B~\cite{dubey2024llama3herdmodels} as an \textbf{additional safety evaluator}, with results from both evaluators closely aligned.